Module overview

 Formative

-This module has been designed around providing substantial amounts of formative feedback within the classroom environment through the provision of student-led seminars and formative input to the practical development of an interpretive scheme.
+This module has been designed around providing formative feedback within the classroom environment through the provision of student-led seminars and formative input to the development of an interpretive scheme.
 This will allow students to receive formative feedback in advance of the summative assessment of the interpretive scheme.

 Summative

-There is one assessed essay which allows students to select an area of heritage communication/interpretation which they are keen to explore.
+There is one assessed essay which allows students to select an area of heritage communication/interpretation that they would like to explore.

-The assessed interpretive scheme gives the students the opportunity to interpret and present heritage for museum displays and exhibitions.
+The interpretive scheme gives students the opportunity to interpret and present heritage for museum displays and exhibitions.

 Summative